supremeimposter/My-Vault/DatabaseManagementSystem/SQL/SQL Retrieval Queries.md

 >  - `HAVING` filters the groups individually and independently

 - `HAVING` is used when there is a need to filter the groups after creating the group.
+- An SQL query contains `HAVING` clause only when it contains `GROUP BY` clause as per SQL-92 standard.
 - Aggregation in `SELECT` clause happens only within group when we have `GROUP BY` clause.
 - `SELECT` in presence of `GROUP BY` clause must have the same unaggregated attributes as in `GROUP BY`.
+- All attributes used in `GROUP BY` clause must appear in the `SELECT` clause as per SQL-92 standard.
 ```sql
 SELECT A, B, SUM(A), AVG(C), MIN(D)
 FROM R